[Toy Review] We-Vibe Chorus Pro

 Godemiche Waves Grind Ring clitoral sex toy

-The Waves ring was also perhaps the biggest surprise.
-After feeling how soft the silicone ripples are, I wasn’t sure how much I’d be able to feel them.
-But when I ground against them, especially when they had a firm surface underneath, they felt like a series of continuous licks from little silicone tongues.
-Since the waves are so close together and flex as you rub against them, it’s a continuous sensation.
+This Grind Ring was perhaps the biggest surprise of the range.
+After feeling how soft its silicone ripples are, I wasn’t sure how much I’d be able to feel them.
+But when I ground against them, especially when they had a firm surface underneath, they felt like a series of repeated licks from dozens of little silicone tongues.
+Since the waves are so close together and flex as you rub against them, it offers a smooth, flowing, continuous sensation.

 Godemiche Bumps Grind Ring sex toy for clit